Governance — 2023–2026

 4C.
 Nominating Synod President / Vice-Presidents

-Watch the congregation’s mail for an official mailing from Yes Elections, to be mailed October 17, 2022, containing the congregation’s login credentials for the nominating ballot and necessary instructions.
+For the 2026 Convention: Watch the congregation’s mail for an official mailing from Yes Elections, to be mailed to arrive on or about October 18, 2025, containing the congregation’s login credentials for the nominating ballot and necessary instructions.
 The envelope will be clearly labeled as containing “LCMS OFFICIAL NOMINATION BALLOT.”
 This envelope must immediately be brought to the attention of your congregation’s chairman.
-If this envelope is lost or misplaced, a duplicate must be requested through the Office of the Secretary of the Synod (lcmssecretary@lcms.org or 314-996-1417).
+If this envelope has not been received by October 25, 2025, or is subsequently lost or misplaced, a duplicate must be requested through the Office of the Secretary of the Synod (lcmssecretary@lcms.org or 314-996-1417).

 The chairman of your congregation should determine when your congregation will be able to meet to discuss and determine the names that it will submit in nomination.
 This must be done as an official congregational act, or done by a governing body of the congregation, officially empowered by the congregation to take this action on its behalf.